The best voice cloning API for developers building realtime voice AI in 2026 is

 Do I need a separate API for voice cloning and TTS?

 With most providers, yes.
-ElevenLabs, Resemble, Play.ht, and Fish Audio offer cloning and TTS but not STT, speech-to-speech, or model routing.
+ElevenLabs, Resemble, Play.ht, and Fish Audio offer cloning and TTS but not STT, realtime conversational AI, or model routing.
 Building a complete voice pipeline requires integrating multiple vendors.
-Inworld is the exception: cloning, TTS, STT, S2S, and routing are all accessible through a single API and billing account.
+Inworld is the exception: cloning, TTS, STT, Realtime API, and routing are all accessible through a single API and billing account.